 Over subsequent sessions, I continue to support Maria as she takes these steps, reinforcing her efforts and helping her reflect on meaningful experiences.
 We explore her feelings and adjust the plan to align with her evolving sense of purpose.

-Through logotherapy, Maria learns to see her life transition not as an end but as a new chapter with opportunities to find meaning in different ways.
+Through logotherapy techniques, Maria comes to view her life transition not as an end but as a new chapter, offering opportunities to find meaning in different ways.
 By focusing on what brings her fulfillment and how she can contribute to others, Maria starts to rebuild a sense of purpose and direction in her life.

 Logotherapy Example: Teen

 When working with adolescents, who often face unique challenges as they develop their identity and purpose, logotherapy techniques can be empowering.
-Here’s an example of how I might this method be used with a teenage client:
+Here’s a logotherapy example of how I might use this method with a teenage client:

 Background

 Alex is a 16-year-old high school student struggling with emptiness and purposelessness.
 She has been experiencing anxiety, mild depression, and a lack of motivation, especially regarding school and social life.
-Alex mentions feeling as though “nothing matters” and often questions the purpose of life.
-She has supportive parents but feels they don’t fully understand these internal struggles.
+Alex reports feeling that “nothing matters” and often questions the purpose of life.
+She has supportive parents, but feels they don’t fully understand these internal struggles.

-In the first few sessions, I used empathic listening to create a safe space for Alex to express their thoughts and feelings.
+In the first few sessions of this logotherapy example, I used empathic listening to create a safe space for Alex to express their thoughts and feelings.
 I introduce the concept of logotherapy, emphasizing that it’s about finding personal meaning and purpose, not necessarily immediate happiness.

 Logotherapy Techniques Used